slavamak/slavamak.github.io/README.md

 ## Hi, there.

-I'm an freelancer, web developer.
+I'm an freelancer, web developer. #Javascript #Shopify.

-Website, landing page, online store or an individual solution based on React and Shopify.

 ### Websites